chronaeon/GalvanizeNotes/Conditionals.md

 A.

 Q. What is a truthy/falsey value?
-A. A value that may be forced into being true or false by rules of JavaScript.
+A. A value that will be forced into being true or false when evaluated by rules of JavaScript.

 # Pseudocode
 - Generating pseudocode prior to writing actual code is easier than starting with actual code.